 Increases your Pokemon's Speed for 5 seconds.
 Your Pokemon's movement speed will not be able to decrease while this item is in effect.

 Currently, X Speed is the only Battle Item that can increase a Pokemon's movement speed.
-Use this to close the gap between you and a retreating opponent, or catch up to Speedsters like Zeraora or Talonflame who are hard to target.
+Use this to close the gap between you and a retreating opponent or catch up to pesky Speedsters that are hard to target.
+Additionally, the bonus effect that prevents you from getting slowed for a short time gives you an option to use the item defensively.

 Green berries appear at the Central part of the arena near the Legendary Pit (Zapdos area).
 Consuming these will give you a boost in movement speed for a very short amount of time.